flameshot-org/flameshot/README.md

 - Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!
 Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture in a file!
 Check the [Shortcuts](#keyboard-shortcuts) for more information.

+- Flameshot works best with a desktop environment that includes dbus.
+See this [article](https://wiki.archlinux.org/index.php/Flameshot#Troubleshooting) for tips on using Flameshot in a minimal window manager (dwm, i3, xmonad, etc)

 ## Installation

 There are packages available for a few distros: